NAME

 --languages="list of languages"

 Specify a list of languages to process (space separated.)
-Used in combination with --step=gen::languages to regenerate makefiles.
+Used in combination with --ask

 This turns on the user prompts during configuration.
 Available only in Command-Line interface.
 Not available in Configuration-File interface.